gallo-json/juggle-counter/README.md

 ![side](docs/side-by-side.png)

-The user selects the ball in order to track it.
-The program runs quickly over the video and counts the peaks of where the ball was located in the video's frame.
-The number of peaks in the graph is the number of juggles.
+The user selects the ball in order to track it with colors (HSV).
+The program runs quickly over the video and keeps into acount the ball's Y coordination with relation to the video's frame.
+After that's done, the program counts the number of peaks in the ball's coordinates, and that number is the number of juggles.

 ## Tech stack